The annual scorecard tracks progress against this outcome through the following measures:

 Measure 4: Te reo Māori across Tāmaki Makaurau.

-The 2020 annual scorecard shows there has a been gradual improvement in the proportion of Māori youth in education, employment or training, but no significant change for the other updated measure (the number of co-governance/co-management arrangements).
+The 2021 annual scorecard shows there has been a decline in the proportion of Māori youth in education, employment or training, but no significant change in the number of co-governance/co-management arrangements.

 Three yearly progress report